lonsty/musicftdl/docs/usage.rst

       --help                          Show this message and exit.

-Here is a example for download all `周杰伦's` songs with `320k` bitrate, and save to the directory of `/mnt/e/Music/musicftdl` :
+Here is an example for download all `周杰伦's` songs with `320k` bitrate, and save to the directory of `/mnt/e/Music/musicftdl` :

 .. code-block:: console